SJamii/spring-boot-internal-workflow/README.md

 ![autoconfig](https://user-images.githubusercontent.com/54987617/203246144-98bfbc08-dbe3-476c-81fd-2137ad257277.jpg)

 In the picture we clearly see that there is a condition on datasource.class that means jpa repository will be enabled only when datasource bean is present in the class path.
-And also when jparepository related class present then whole functionality will be available.
+And also when jparepository related class present and other condition is satisfied then it will enable the jpa repository component.